• Home |

 SP and PSP Bullets

-Soft-point (SP) and pointed soft-point (PSP) bullets are commonly found in hunting cartridges because they're inexpensive and are effective at ethically harvesting various animals, including big game.
+Soft point (SP) and pointed soft point (PSP) bullets are commonly found in hunting cartridges.
+They're inexpensive, and effective at ethically harvesting any game.

-Most manufacturers use a soft-point or pointed soft-point bullet, such as Remington Core-Lokt (Remington .270 Ammunition), Winchester Power Point, and Federal Fusion.
+Most manufacturers load sof point or pointed soft point bullets.
+For examples, see Remington Core-Lokt (Remington .270 Ammunition), Winchester Power-Point, and Federal Fusion.

 Nosler Partition Bullets